Akbeeh/become-a-head-chef/README.md

 ### 2. Create DAG (Directed Acyclic Graph)

-To generate continuously the data, DAGs need to be created.
-To perform this task, I decided to schedule the DAG for data generation every minute (so is the data processing).
-The DAGs are created in the `airflow\dags` folder.
-Therefore, the `transaction_dag.py` file must be located in the `airflow\dags` folder.
+To create a pipeline orchestrated by Airflow, we need to create a DAG.
+The DAG is created in the `airflow\dags` folder.
+Therefore, the `recipes_dag.py` file must be located in the `airflow\dags` folder.
+The DAG to get the recipe of the day is scheduled to run every day at 00:00 UTC.

 ### Interesting points / Issues I encountered

 - When we want to do web scraping, we sometimes need to provide a header to the request.
 Otherwise, the website will not allow us to scrap the information.
 To do so, we can use the `headers` parameter of the `requests.get()` function.
 To get a correct `User-Agent` header, we can use the website [https://urlscan.io](https://urlscan.io).
 - In React, with the use of useState, we need to be careful about the initial value.
 It's better to use `null` than `undefined` as initial value.
 - Trick for CSS: use the console to see which classe(s) are used for a specific element.
 Then, we can use the same class in our CSS file.
+- Use of Airflow: downgrading the `werkzeug` package to version 2.2.3 to avoid the error `ImportError: from werkzeug.urls import url_decode` when migrating the Airflow database.
+- Use of Airflow [XComs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html): a mechanism to let tasks talk to each other, especially with [PythonOperator](https://airflow.apache.org/docs/apache-airflow/2.0.0/howto/operator/python.html#howto-operator-pythonoperator).
 - **WARNING for Windows Users**: `pwd` module does not work on Windows as it is a UNIX only package for managing passwords (used to start the airflow server...).

 ### Extra: Setup of Makefile